Soccer Phenom Alex Morgan Wants the Respect—and Money—Female Players Deserve

 To Morgan, the best way to state her case is on the field.
 She sees another World Cup win as essential to boosting public support for equal pay.
 “Seeing women supporting other women on a grander level is pretty unique,” she says.
 “We need to capitalize on that now.”

 The path to victory in France, however, is narrower than ever.
 The host team is hungry for its first title; the last time a World Cup was held in France, in 1998, the men won at home.
 England, which reached the semifinals in 2015, won the SheBelieves Cup in March.
 And Japan, which has reached the finals of the past two World Cups, remains a threat.
-The U.S. opens against Thailand, on June 11, and must fare well against the other teams in its group, Chile and Sweden, which is led by former U.S. coach Pia Sundhage, to advance.
+The U.S. opens against Thailand, on June 11, and must fare well against the other teams in its group, Chile and Sweden, to advance.

 To prepare, Morgan has studied video of her performances with her personal coach and worked on a bending left-footed shot, from outside the 18-yd. box.
 She’s also taking extra care of her body.
 When the national team introduced high-tech wristbands to monitor rest quality, Morgan ditched the device.
 “I swear when I started wearing it, I stopped sleeping well,” Morgan says.
 “After two nights, I was like, F this.”